 We seek to maintain the competitiveness of our executive compensation program with those of our peers and competitors.
-Adjustments to both overall compensation and the individual components of compensation are based on various factors including results of compensation benchmarking studies, published compensation survey data, general economic conditions, the effects of inflation or other economic forces, changes in our business operations and the related financial results, results from our stockholder vote on Say on Pay and changes in the compensation practices of our competitors.
+Adjustments to both overall compensation and the individual components of compensation are based on various factors including results of compensation benchmarking studies, general economic conditions, the effects of inflation or other economic forces, changes in our business operations and the related financial results, results from our stockholder vote on say on pay and changes in the compensation practices of our competitors.
 We also take into account each executive officer's individual performance when making compensation adjustments.